thebopshoobop/iter-range/README.md

 The key differentiator between this library and the other JavaScript range libraries that I have seen is that it does not create and populate arrays (other than `map`).
 Instead, I provide you a factory function that builds iterable `Range` objects.

 `Range` objects also include lazily-evaluated implementations of many `Array.prototype` methods that match their Array counterparts nearly exactly.
 If you really want an array, you can always use `Array.from(range(2, 12))` or the spread operator `[...range(5)]`.
 Note that (with the exception of `map`, `reduce`, `reduceRight`, and `filter`), these are all constant-space methods.
 They take advantage of the object's iterable nature and don't create any additional arrays or objects.
 Furthermore, they are written to break early if possible, so a `some` call that matches on the first item stops there and returns.
+Finally, you can find a value at a given index in a `Range` with the `get` method.

 ## Range